abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 ## AUTOMATED REMOVAL

 Removal is readily guarded nicely.
-One needn't to test it first by a usual search without options below, as it'll prompt him/her to confirm the deletion process as final decision, if there is any find result
+One needn't to test it first by a usual search without removal options below, as it'll prompt user to confirm to execute the deletion as final decision, if there is a find result
-<pre>-0    :  to remove all zero size files or empty directory of the find result
+<pre>-0    :  to remove every zero size file and empty directory sits under any directory found in the main search result
--no  :  to remove all orphan links of the main find result -rm       :
--delete : to remove all of the main find result</pre>
+-no  :  to remove all orphan links  sits under any directory found in the main search result -rm  or -delete : to remove all objects of the main find result</pre>

 ## EXCLUSION